geraldgsh/game-library/README.md

 ### Status

-6. Add a button on each book’s display to change its read status.
+6. Add a button on each game’s display to change its read status.
-To facilitate this you will want to create the function that toggles a book’s read status on your Book prototype instance.
+To facilitate this you will want to create the function that toggles a game’s read status on your Game prototype instance.

 ```javascript
 function render() {